Have you noticed your local veterinary clinic being busier lately, or it's more difficult to get an appointment?

 - Request prescription medication refills 4-5 working days prior to your pet running out – this gives the clinic time to process requests (which require veterinary review and approval), and order in the medication.

+Please pack your patience, empathy and understanding when you visit the vet.
 With your understanding and cooperation, your veterinarian can continue to offer your pet, and many others, the benefits of experienced, thorough and kind medical care.